-V.(U) Page's Meeting with Another FBI Confidential Human Source.
+V. (U) (SXXXX) Page's Additional Interactions with Source #2.

-human source (Source #2),22 which the FBI consensually monitored and recorded.
+(U) XXXXF) On or about October 17, 2016, Page met with Source #2, which meeting the FBI consensually monitored and recorded.
 According to the FBI's review of the recorded conversation, Source #2 made general inquiries about the media reporting regarding Page's contacts with Russian officials.
 Although Page did not provide any specific details to refute, dispel, or clarify the media reporting, he made vague statements that minimized his activities.
 Page also made general statements about a perceived conspiracy against him mounted by the media.
 However, notwithstanding these vague and general statements, Page admitted that he has had a "longstanding constructive relationship with the Russians, going back, throughout my life."
-In addition to this statement, Page made comments that lead the FBI to believe Page continues to be closely tied to Russian
+In addition to this statement, Page made comments that lead the FBI to believe Page continues to be closely tied to Russian officials.
+Specifically, Page mentioned a foreign policy think tank project (but did not disclose the specifics of the project to Source #2).
+With respect to funding the project, Page said, "I don't want to say there'd be an open checkbook, but the Russians would definitely [fund it] ... but, that has its pros and cons, right?"
+The FBI believes this statement reflects Page's belief that he has significant relationships with Russian officials who will provide financial support for this foreign policy project.